BasharShatohi/Own-Your-Style-Smart-Wardrobe-Outfit-Recommendation-System/README.md

 | `ml/feature-extraction/` | Python + Flask | 5001 | Photo → structured attributes |
 | `ml/genetic/` | Python + Flask | 5002 | Wardrobe → recommended outfit |

 The Flutter app talks to all three services.
-The genetic service calls back into the Laravel API with the user's own bearer token to fetch their live wardrobe, so recommendations always reflect current inventory rather than a cached snapshot.
+The genetic service calls back into the Laravel API using the user’s bearer token, so recommendations always reflect the **live wardrobe**.

 ![Runtime pipeline](docs/pipeline.png)